Relintai/pandemonium_engine_docs/usage/platform/android/android_in_app_purchases.md

 ***************

 If not already done, make sure you have enabled and successfully set up `Android Custom Builds ( doc_android_custom_build )`.
-Grab the`GodotGooglePlayBilling` plugin binary and config from the `releases page ( https://github.com/godotengine/godot-google-play-billing/releases )`
+Grab the`PandemoniumGooglePlayBilling` plugin binary and config from the `releases page ( https://github.com/pandemoniumengine/pandemonium-google-play-billing/releases )`
 and put both into `res://android/plugins`.
 The plugin should now show up in the Android export settings, where you can enable it.